dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/OPERATION_EXECUTOR_CONSOLIDATION_CHECKLIST.md

 ### Must Have (Blocking) ?
 - [x] Build succeeds without errors
 - [x] All operations implemented in OperationExecutor
-- [x] SpyWindow delegates correctly
+- [x] AutomationWindow delegates correctly
 - [x] ProcedureExecutor delegates correctly
 - [x] Documentation complete

 ### Should Have (Critical) ??
-- [ ] GetHTML works with Korean encoding in SpyWindow
+- [ ] GetHTML works with Korean encoding in AutomationWindow
 - [ ] GetHTML works with Korean encoding in ProcedureExecutor
-- [ ] All 30+ operations tested in SpyWindow
+- [ ] All 30+ operations tested in AutomationWindow
 - [ ] All 30+ operations tested in ProcedureExecutor

 ### Nice to Have (Enhancement)